LineageOS/lineage_wiki/pages/how-tos/logcat.md

 ## Taking logs for bug reports

-These instructions will generate a `logcat` file which you can then attach to a [bug report on JIRA](/bugreport-howto.html#reporting-a-bug).
+These instructions will generate a `logcat` file which you can then attach to a [bug report](/bugreport-howto.html#reporting-a-bug).
 That file basically consists of a log of system messages, including stack traces when the device throws an error, and debug messages from apps.

 ### With a computer